-I’ve just moved house but I’ve spent most of the year in a small terraced house with tiny front and back gardens.
+I’ve just moved house but I’ve spent most of 2020 and the various lockdowns in a small terraced house with tiny front and back gardens.
 I’ve been thinking about what sort of nature-based solutions I’ve used in the gardens (by chance, I didn’t think of it that way at the time) and what benefits they have had.

 I moved into the house about 6 years ago and at the time the front “garden” (approx. 1 m2!) was just gravel and the tiny back garden (approx. 16 m2) was completely paved over.

 Over the past 5 years, I have pulled up most of the paving in the back garden and tried to make it wildlife friendly – planting small trees, pollinator friendly plants, not using pesticides, adding a tiny pond and feeding the birds.
 I got rid of the gravel in the front garden and planted pollinator friendly plants – lavender, rosemary, heather and a pyracantha hedge.